 The most famous example of a tier loyalty program is the Starbucks Rewards program.

-Everyone knows for Starbucks, but you may not know what benefits you may have from using their products.
-You can earn stars in many ways – at Starbuck stores, in grocery stores, in the mail, on double-star days or in and out of Starbucks stores.
+Everyone knows about Starbucks, but you may not know what benefits you may have from using their products.
+You can earn stars in many ways – at Starbuck stores, in grocery stores, in the mail, on double-star days, or in and out of Starbucks stores.

 There are two levels on the app – one is green level (0-299 stars) and second is gold level (300+ stars).
 At green level, you earn 2 Stars per $1 Spent, you get Birthday Reward, you can Pay through the App, Order Ahead, get free In-Store refills and you will be invited on member events.
 Gold level follows after 300 collected stars.